Careers with a History Degree

-Many history graduates opt for careers as librarians and archivists.
+History graduates are often fond of books and ancient documents; many opt for careers as librarians and archivists.
 The Canadian Librarian Association provides information about careers in the world of libraries and information studies.
 The website of the Association of Canadian Archivists provides information about what archivists do.

 A degree in history can be the gateway to a career in law.
 The Federation of Law Societies of Canada explains here how to become a lawyer in Canadian provinces and territories.